devcontainers/devcontainers.github.io/_implementors/spec.md

 A development environment goes through different lifecycle events during its use in the outer and inner loop of development.

-- Configuration Validation.
+- Configuration Validation
-- Environment Creation.
+- Environment Creation
-- Environment Stop.
+- Environment Stop
-- Environment Resume.
+- Environment Resume
-- Environment Connection.
+- Environment Connection

 ## <a href="#configuration-validation" name="configuration-validation" class="anchor"> Configuration Validation </a>